bymarcelolewin/Contentful-Content-Modeling-CLI/README.md

 ## Getting Started

 - Make sure you have Node.js installed.
+- Create a folder named 'contentful-content-modeling-cli'.
-- Clone this repo.
+- Clone this repo in there.
-- Switch to the contentful-content-modeling-cli folder and run 'npm install'
+- In that folder, run 'npm install'.
-- Make the 'ccm' cli command available globally in the terminal by typing, in the same folder, 'npm link'
+- Run 'npm link'.
 - Test it using 'ccm --help' from any terminal.

 ## More documentation coming soon!